enthought/traits/docs/source/traits_user_manual/notification.rst

 -------------------

-The |HasTraits.observe| method on |HasTraits| is useful for adding or removing change handler on a per instance basis.
+The |HasTraits.observe| method on |HasTraits| is useful for adding or removing change handlers on a per instance basis.
 The example above can be rewritten like
 this:

 .. literalinclude:: /../../examples/tutorials/doc_examples/examples/observe_method.py